Headache types and causes

 The drug market for migraine treatments alone is a multi-billion dollar industry, just a fraction of the overall headache market.
 Many of the routinely taken over the counter headache medications have side effects.
 Research shows the adverse longer-term impacts of continued use of many common headache drugs.
 Also, some drug companies have found themselves in hot water due to product marketing.
 Claims of faster-acting products or being made for migraines were common in such cases.
 However, the products contained the same generic active ingredients yet different packaging and premium prices.

 Attempting to mask symptoms or pain is not the best strategy.
-Addressing the cause and stopping things from gradually getting worse makes more sense.
+Addressing the reason for symptoms and stopping things from gradually getting worse makes more sense.
 In some, cases headaches may require medications to treat the underlying cause, though such drugs may need a doctor's prescription.
 Equally, eye strain can create headaches and might be a sign of needing glasses and a visit to an Optometrist.
 However, many types of headaches have muscular or myofascial origin.

 Prevention and habits